-Two of the previous five years (2010, 2012) have had strong year classes which boosted the population and increased commercial landings; the average 2013 and poor 2014 spatfalls may have implications for population abundance, possibly leading to declining harvests in the upcoming years until the 2015 year class enters the fishery (Figure 3b).
-Maryland Spatfall Index, 1998-2015
+Two of the previous five years (2010, 2012) have had strong year classes, which boosted the population and increased commercial landings; the average 2013 and poor 2014 spatfalls may have implications for population abundance, probably leading to declining harvests in the upcoming years until the 2015 and 2016 year classes enter the fishery (Figure 3b).

 Figure 3b.
-Recent Maryland spatfall indices, 1998-2015.
+Recent Maryland spatfall indices, 1998-2016.